bitburner-official/bitburner-src/src/Documentation/doc/advanced/corporation/wilson-analytics-advert.md

 Raw values of those stats are crucial, but their ratio is also important.
 We want to have high ratio of popularity/awareness, check this [section](./optimal-selling-price-market-ta2.md) for formulas.

-DreamSense only increases popularity by 0.001/cycle/level and awareness by 0.004/cycle/level.
-Those benefits are minuscule.
-However, that's not its biggest problem, the biggest one is the ratio of popularity/awareness.
-We want that ratio to be as high as possible, but DreamSense constantly lowers it.

 Popularity decreases by 0.0001 per cycle.

 ## Wilson Analytics